 Luis Suárez is a Uruguayan striker who plays for Barcelona FC.
 He wrote his autobiography, with the assistance of Pete Jenson and Sid Lowe, which was published by Headline Publishers in November 2014.
 Foreign rights are being sold by Headline’s rights’ department and deals have already been struck in several countries including Spain, Uruguay and the Netherlands.
 This autobiography was one of the biggest sports books of 2014.
 (DL)

 Herbie Sykes is a journalist and writer.
-He is currently working on a definitive biography of Juventus for Random House.
-A former editor of the official Giro d’Italia guide, he’s authored a number of books about the history of road bicycle racing, and writes for a number of cycling publications.
+He lives in Turin, and is currently working on a definitive history of Juventus FC for Random House.
+A former editor of the official Giro d’Italia guide, he’s authored a number of books about the history of road bicycle racing.
 His first book, The Eagle of Canavese, was published in 2008.
-A biography of Franco Balmamion, it focussed on his winning the 1962 Giro d’Italia.
-He followed up with Maglia Rosa: Triumph and Tragedy at the Giro d’Italia, an illustrated history of the Giro d’Italia.
-A biography of the iconic cyclist Fausto Coppi was published by Bloomsbury Sport at the end of 2012 and was shortlisted for the British Sports Book Awards in 2013.
+A biography of Franco Balmamion, it was centred around the mythical Giro d’Italia of 1962.
+He followed up with Maglia Rosa: Triumph and Tragedy at the Giro d’Italia, an illustrated history of the race.
+Coppi, a biography of the world’s most iconic rider, was published by Bloomsbury Sport and shortlisted for the British Sports Book Awards in 2013.
 Herbie then turned his attention to Dieter Wiedemann, the defected East German racing cyclist.
-The Race Against the Stasi: The Incredible Story of Dieter Wiedemann, the Iron Curtain and the Greatest Cycling Race on Earth which was published in September 2014 by Aurum Press, and was widely praised, winning the Cycling Book of the Year at the Cross British Sports Book Awards, was shorlisted in the Outstanding Sports Writing category, and has recently been optioned for film.
+The Race Against the Stasi was published, to widespread acclaim, by Aurum Press.
+It was Cycling Book of the Year at the 2015 Cross British Sports Book Awards, was shorlisted in the Outstanding Sports Writing category, and has recently been optioned for film.
 In 2017, he published The Giro 100.
 The work featured interviews with 100 of the race’s constituents, and was published by Rapha.
 (DL).